meteorlxy/vssue/packages/docs/src/guide/index.md

 Then Vssue could get the user's info and get the comments of this page.
 And users could post comments, too.

-## Comparation with similar projects
+## Comparison with similar projects

 __Vssue__ is inspired by [__Gitment__](https://github.com/imsun/gitment) and [__Gitalk__](https://github.com/gitalk/gitalk), with some differences: